Sharing is caring!

 Split Single Crochet (ssc), also known as the waistcoat stitch: https://brianakdesigns.com/split-single- crochet-round-flat/

-Crochet Nutmeg Free Pillow Pattern Video Tutorial:
+Crochet Nutmeg Free Pillow Pattern Video Tutorial

 Crochet Nutmeg Free Pillow Written Pattern